 How do you cut an owl on a walking stick?

-- Pick a stick of the appropriate size.
-When standing with your arms at your side, the stick should be about 6 or 8 inches taller than your elbow.
-Pick a longer wood stick if you will be tackling steep terrain.
+- Select an appropriate-sized stick: Choose a walking stick that is the right height for you.
+When standing with your arms at your sides, the stick should be about 6 or 8 inches taller than your elbow.
+If you plan to use the walking stick on steep terrain, select a longer stick for added stability.